Upcoming Seminar

 What’s the recovery process?

-There’s no official follow-up appointment but our physicians remain in contact with patients after the procedure in order to track their progress.
+There’s no official follow-up appointment for stem cell therapy, but our physicians remain in contact with patients after the stem cell procedure to track their progress.

 What’s the success rate of the procedures?

-Our research shows that 80 percent to 85 percent of our patients say they’re satisfied with the outcome of their stem cell treatment for knees.
-Patient satisfaction with knee replacement surgery ranges from 75 percent to 92 percent depending on the source.
+Our research for stem cell knee repair success shows that 80 percent to 85 percent of our patients say they’re satisfied with the outcome of their stem cell treatment for knees.
+Patient satisfaction with knee replacement surgery ranges from 75 percent to 92 percent, depending on the source.
 [3]

 What are the risks of each?